The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-Using the net rotation parameter we find that the MDF gradually changes with a metal-poor peak at $\approx-0.65$ dex for the stars with no net rotation in the inertial frame (i.e. $|\overline{L_{\mathrm{zi}}}|<0.4$) towards a peak at $\approx-0.45$ dex for the stars rotating like a disc.
+Using the net rotation parameter, we find that the MDF gradually changes with a metal-poor peak at $\approx-0.65$ dex for the stars with no net rotation in the inertial frame (i.e. $|\overline{L_{\mathrm{zi}}}|<0.4$) towards a peak at $\approx-0.45$ dex for the stars rotating as a disc.
 This $\feh \approx-0.45$ also corresponds to the local thick disc MDF peak.
-The two peaks differ by $\sim 0.2$\ dex, which is about $2\sigma$ larger than the combined measurement uncertainty for our \feh\ (see Fig. \ref{fig:3components}).
-This suggests that the difference is statistically significant and robust against measurement uncertainty.
-This provides evidence for the existence of a chemically distinct non-rotating component in the galactic bulge region.
-For $\overline{L_{\mathrm{zi}}}\gtrsim0.4$ we find the bar-supporting stars.
-To robustly classify the non-rotating component and the disc components and study their properties we adopt $|\overline{L_{\mathrm{zi}}}|<0.4$ and $\overline{L_{\mathrm{zi}}}>0.8$ respectively.
+The two peaks differ by $\sim 0.2$ dex, which is about $2\sigma$ larger than the combined measurement uncertainty for our \feh\ (see Fig. \ref{fig:3components}).
+This suggests that the difference is statistically significant and robust against measurement uncertainty, providing evidence for the existence of a chemically distinct non-rotating component in the galactic bulge region.
+For $\overline{L_{\mathrm{zi}}}\gtrsim0.4$, we find the bar-supporting stars.
+To robustly classify the non-rotating component and the disc components and study their properties, we adopted $|\overline{L_{\mathrm{zi}}}|<0.4$ and $\overline{L_{\mathrm{zi}}}>0.8$, respectively.

-In Fig. \ref{fig:3components} top panel we show the position of the bar, the disc and the non-rotating component in the $Z_{\mathrm{max}}$--eccentricity plane -- they occupy distinct locations in the plane owing to their distinct orbital properties.
-In the bottom panel we present the combined MDFs of the three components which are distinct.
-Following these lines of evidence confirm that there exists a non-rotating component (i.e. the spheroidal pressure-supported Bulge) in the bulge region which is distinct from the bar and the inner-thick disc.
-In the next section we will summarize the chemo-dynamical properties of the three components.
+In the top panel of Fig. \ref{fig:3components}, we show the position of the bar, the disc, and the non-rotating component in the $\mathrm{Z_{max}}$--eccentricity plane.
+They occupy distinct locations in the plane owing to their distinct orbital properties.
+In the bottom panel, we present the combined MDFs of the three components, which are distinct.
+Following these lines of evidence, we confirm the existence of a non-rotating component (i.e. the spheroidal pressure-supported Bulge) in the bulge region, which is distinct from the bar and the inner-thick disc.
+To guide the readers through this intricate exploration and the subsequent characterisation, in Appendix \ref{sec:flowchart} we present the scheme summarising the classification of the stars into the three inner galaxy components.
+In the next section, we summarise the chemodynamical properties of the three components.
 This work represents the first statistically robust separation of bulge stellar populations for field stars (noting that the classification remains probabilistic, given the continuous nature of the underlying distributions, and therefore some contamination is unavoidable).